celo-org/eksportisto/readme.md

 - `publisher`: is responsible for queueing blocks that need to be processed
 - `worker`: is responsible for processing blocks from a queue

+Alternatively, one can run Eksportisto in a monitoring only mode, where it listens for new blocks from a node, processes the block and publishes prometheus metrics.
+In this mode, Redis is not used and no data is saved to BigQuery.

 #### Configuration

 The services use [spf13/viper](https://github.com/spf13/viper) and [spf13/cobra](https://github.com/spf13/cobra) to handle commands and configuration.
 So in order to configure the service you need to copy `config.yaml.example` to `config.yaml` and setup the relevant configuration there.